tristin/akka-sdk/CONTRIBUTING.md

-# Contributing to Akka SDK for Javas
+# Contributing to the Akka SDK

 FIXME contribution guidelines like in other LB projects